Microflash/Prim/README.md

 ## Guiding principles

 - Use short sentences (< 30 words).
-- Use active voice in simple present tense.
+- Use active voice in present tense.
 - Avoid Latin to prevent a yet another language in the mix.
 Use English equivalents.
 - Use an apostrophe only to indicate a possessive.
-- Avoid contractions.
+- Avoid uncommon contractions.

 ## Development